 Vivenna continued to wander, stepping over soiled bits of colorful trash.
 She knew that she should probably find a place to hide and stay there.
 Yet, she wasn’t really thinking right any more.

 Peprin was dead.
 He’d been her friend since childhood.
-She’d convinced him to come with her on what now seemed the most idiotic of journeys.
+She’d convinced him to come with her on what now seemed the most idiotic of quests.
 It was her fault.
 He’d come.
 And now he was dead.

 Denth and his team had betrayed her.
 No. No, they had never worked for her.
 Now that she looked back, she could see the signs.
 How conveniently they’d found her in the restaurant.
 How they’d used her to try and get to Lemks’ Breath.
 How they’d manipulated her, letting her feel that she was in control--giving her the money, letting her go about her silly quest to help Idris.
 They’d just been playing along.
 Helping her so that they could keep an eye on her.